 All expenses deducted, you can make a cool Ksh.
 30,000 profits monthly.

 You can also customize your services to rake in more profits.
-Example, you can offer free diapers and increase the up keep fees.
+For example, you can offer free diapers and increase the upkeep fees.

-If you know how to weave, make braids and style hair then you might want to start a hair salon business in 2020.
+If you know how to weave, make braids, and style hair then you might want to start a hair salon business in 2021.

 Hardware businesses are largely dominated by Indians in Kisumu.
 Perhaps because they know the value of owning those stores and would rather do any other business than continue operating hardware stores.

-Nevertheless, there are a few brave Africans who have ventured in to the business and made it big.
-And example of such hardware stores in Kisumu is Uyoma Naya Hardware in Nyamasaria.
+Nevertheless, there are a few brave Africans who have ventured into the business and made it big.
+An example of such hardware stores in Kisumu is Uyoma Naya Hardware in Nyamasaria.

-To start a mini hardware in Kisumu in 2020, set aside Ksh.
+To start mini hardware in Kisumu in 2021, set aside Ksh.
 700,000.
-This should cater for some of the fastest moving stock and leave your with some cash flow for the needed black market purchase,
+This should cater to some of the fastest moving stock and leave you with some cash flow for the needed black market purchase..

 Because if you will make it in this business, you will buy those goods.
 Lest your competition set the prices lower to throw you out of business.